 While MPs receive threats of violence and abuse on what seems like a daily basis, some events have been more significant than others.
 We’ve listed some recent violent events that have taken place against MPs which have steered the most change in terms of MP security.

 The murder of serving Labour MP, Jo Cox can be seen as one of the first incidents that brought about such a large increase in security spending for MPs.

 Jo Cox was targeted and murdered whilst on her way to surgery in her constituency in 2016.
 The suspect committed this attack as he disagreed with her political views.
 He was linked to far-right and extremist views which did not align with Jo Cox.

 This incident was the first murder of a serving politician in Britain since the year 2000, which can be seen as a major contributing factor in why we have seen such a drastic increase in security spending for MPs.

-Murder of David Amess
+Murder Of David Amess

 In October 2021 Sir David Amess was murdered outside a surgery in his constituency.
-This was declared as a terrorist incident by the Metropolitan Police due to the suspect being linked to extremist views.
+This was declared a terrorist incident by the Metropolitan Police due to the suspect being linked to extremist views.

 After the murder of David Amess, the current secretary of state for justice, Dominic Raab, stated that it is more likely that we will see private security at MP surgeries and offices, rather than an increased amount of police presence.
-This is most likely as to not place a higher amount of pressure on police forces in certain areas.
+This is most likely to not place a higher amount of pressure on police forces in certain areas.